-Personally, I’ve never noticed a slowdown in speed when I’m connected to NordVPN for torrenting.
-To test the speeds out for yourself, you can try NordVPN with a 30-day money-back guarantee.
+Personally, I’ve never noticed a slowdown in speed when I’m connected to CyberGhost for torrenting.
+To test the speeds out for yourself, you can try CyberGhost with a 45-day money-back guarantee.
 You’ll get unlimited bandwidth to download as many torrents as you like.

 However, if you’re finding that your VPN is significantly slowing your download speed, there are a few quick fixes you can try.

 The easiest solution is to switch to another server.
 When the server you’re connected to has too many users, it will affect your speed.
 Finding a different server with fewer users may solve your problem.
 You can also connect to another server closer to your location.
 This will ensure that your traffic doesn’t need to travel too far, which will increase your speed.

 Yes, if you’ve got a trustworthy VPN like the top 3 services recommended in this list.
 I’ve personally tested them, and they have robust security and strong privacy features like:

 - Company location outside the 5, 9, and 14 Eyes countries

 - Leak protection